Admissions/Back-end/README.md

 Backend
 =======

-This backend makes use of MongoDB, encryption, spreadsheet input, and admissions data summation and calculation.
+This backend makes use of MongoDB, encryption, express, and node.js

 Student        - Gatorlink
 ----------------------------